 Effects: can clog pores

-There are many more carrier oils, to name a few: rosehip oil, hazelnut oil, camellia seed oil, avocado oil, sunflower oil etc. Each of them have their benefits and you can try them one after another to see which one serves your skin best.
+There are many more carrier oils, to name a few: rosehip oil, hazelnut oil, camellia seed oil, avocado oil, sunflower oil, etc. Each of them has its benefits and you can try them one after another to see which one serves your skin best.

 Some oils are almost scent-less like grapeseed oil, others such as apricot kernel oil or almond oil have a more distinctive aroma.
-Again, it’s matter of preferences.
+Again, it’s a matter of preference.